microsoft/BotFramework-WebChat/samples/02.b.getting-started-minimal-markdown/README.md

 ```
 > For demonstration purposes, we are using the development branch of Web Chat at "/master/webchat-minimal.js".
 When you are using Web Chat for production, you should use the latest stable release at "/latest/webchat-minimal.js", or lock down on a specific version with the following format: "/4.1.0/webchat-minimal.js".

-Next, add bind the markdown-it object to `renderMarkdown`:
+Next, add and bind the markdown-it object to `renderMarkdown`:

 ```diff
 …